d0ugal/django-consent/docs/signals.rst

 Signals Reference
 ========================================

 Consent has support for the following signals.
+These signals are only sent for individual actions, bulk actions will have their own signals that will recieve the full queryset.

 ``pre_consent_granted``
 Called before an individual consent is granted.